imsandeepk/Telegram-Bot/CONTRIBUTING.md

 ## next steps:

-- add tests
+- add tests for like, unlike, comment, uncomment
-- replace ''' with """ keep in mind that sometimes inside "" could be ' so it cannot be changed to '' could be replaced with regex
 - improve documentation
 - removing slugify dependency (the less dependencies the better, only used on one spot instagram.py line 74)
 - simplify code while keeping functionality and readability